 Getting in shape for your epic hike doesn’t have to be work, it can just as fun as your hike.
-The following are my (Mara) tips for shaping up for an epic hike.
+Today Mara shares her tips for shaping up for an epic hike.

 It’s a new year and you have new goals.
 Maybe you’ve planned an epic trek for 2017.
 It could be that you want to tackle a bigger mountain or hike further than you have before.
 Or maybe you just want to get in better shape.
 You might be thinking,”How do you prepare for an epic trek when you live in the middle of a city?”
 Perhaps you live in an area of the country that doesn’t have the same terrain as your epic trek.